 - If you want to make this a plain creamer, omit vanilla and spices.

-- Use your own spice variation to fit your taste.
+- Use your own spice variation to fit your preference.

 Halie Elliott